fasrc/User_Codes/Languages/Julia/Notebook.md

 ![Julia VDI kernels](Images/julia-vdi-1.png)

-**Note:** The available Notebook kernels may differ in your environment depending on the actual <code>conda</code> environments installed in your user space.
+> **NOTE:** The available Notebook kernels may differ in your environment depending on the actual <code>conda</code> environments and Julia versions installed in your user space.
 When you select the desired Julia kernel, the Julia notebook will open in a new tab in your browser.

 ![Julia VDI](Images/julia-vdi-2.png)